RTEMS/rtems-docs/c-user/key_concepts.rst

 the priority inheritance protocol to clustered scheduling which avoids the non-preemptive sections present with priority boosting :cite:`Brandenburg:2013:OMIP`.
 The :math:`m` denotes the number of processors in the system.
-Similar to the uni-processor priority inheritance protocol, the OMIP mutexes do not need any external configuration data, e.g. a ceiling priority.
+Similar to the uniprocessor priority inheritance protocol, the OMIP mutexes do not need any external configuration data, e.g. a ceiling priority.
 This makes them a good choice for general purpose libraries that need internal locking.
 The complex part of the implementation is contained in